 Cost: $16.50/adult, $13.50/kid

-Last minute tips for your New York City Trip
+Last minute tips for your 4 days in New York City Trip

 - NYC is expensive!
 Meals and the attractions cost $$$.
 Don’t be shocked when you see the prices.